 - 3 Squares of Milk or Dark Chocolate (I used semi sweet chocolate chips)

-- 1 tbsp Heavy Cream (choco chips didn’t melt properly and had to add some cream to dilute it)
+- 1 tablespoon Heavy Cream (choco chips didn't melt properly and had to add some cream to dilute it)

 - Preheat the oven to 325 F

 - Grease or spray some cooking spray in a mini loaf pan and line with a parchment paper.

 - In a wide bowl whisk together the dry ingredients( flour, baking soda and baking powder.